How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 - Relaxation of the anorectal sphincter results from the hard poop mass in the anorectal area.

 The disappearance of soiling is a sign of clearance of impaction and evacuation of the colon.

 6- The relief of Nausea and vomiting.

 Severe cases of fecal impaction may lead to signs of intestinal obstruction, such as:

 - Occasional or persistent vomiting.

 With the clearance of the impacted stool, Nausea and vomiting may improve or disappear.

-However, we often use large doses of laxatives such as Polyetherele glycol (MiraLax) to help clearance of the impacted stool.
-MiraLax can cause worsening (rather than improving) nausea and vomiting.
+However, we often use large doses of laxatives such as Polyetherele glycol (MiraLax) to clear the impacted stool.
+MiraLax can cause worsening (rather than improving) Nausea and vomiting.